 Maybe we’re divorced and hunting.
 Maybe we’ve never met the right one.
-Maybe we’ve found relationships, but they’re far from perfect, or maybe we’re in and out of relationships.
-Whatever the case may be for the majority of people, relationships take work.
+Maybe we’ve found relationships, but they’re far from perfect.
+Or maybe we’re in and out of relationships.
+Whatever the case, healthy relationships take work.
 They don’t fall into your lap, and they don’t flourish if you don’t nourish them.
+This is especially important for people who are recovering from substance or alcohol use disorder (addiction) or coping with mental illness.
+If you’re a people pleaser, you may give too much.
+If you’re a child of an alcoholic, you may have serious trust issues, and constantly run run away?
+What do you really need for a healthy relationship?

 1. Am I able to be myself with this person?